Behavior Prior Representation learning for Offline Reinforcement Learning: All Experimental Results

 \subsection{Pre-training v.s.
 Co-training}

 \paragraph{Experimental Setup} There are two design choices of representation learning in the experiment: i) learn state representations via pretraining, then freeze the encoder and apply it to the downstream tasks, ii) learn state representations simultaneously with the policy, where both the representation and the policy will be learned shoulder-by-shoulder.
-One will wonder how does BPR performs with the different design of choices.
-Here we evaluate both designs for their effectiveness compared to the TD3+BC method.
-For the first choice, we still set the pretraining stage as 100,000 time steps.
+One can wonder how BPR performs with the different designs of choices, and what the difference is between the latter one and the one that additionally applies BC to policy learning.
+To illustrate both questions, here, we evaluate both designs on the state-of-the-art TD3+BC backbone.
+For the pretraining one, we still set the pretraining stage as 100,000 time steps.
+For the co-training one, we train the state encoder simultaneously with the value network and the policy network, where the corresponding pseudocode is listed in Algorithm~\ref{alg:code_cotrain}.
+For reference, we also provide the pseudocode of the baseline TD3+BC method in Algorithm~\ref{alg:code_ori}.
+Concretely, the differences between BPR and the behavior cloning in TD3+BC are listed as follows: i) they use different projection (or actor) heads, ii) the gradient of the policy loss is non-visible for the encoder, but the gradient of the encoder loss can pass through and update both the encoder layer and the projection layer; iii) BPR require the l2-normalization for the representation and the action, which is known to be effective for representation learning, while $l_2$-normalization is not a good fit for action in BC.

 \paragraph{Analysis} Figure~\ref{curve_d4rl_v} shows the performance of three models on D4RL tasks, indicating that BPR objective can improve sample efficiency in most cases.
 BPR consistently outperforms the baseline method, TD3+BC, for the majority of tasks and has a considerably lower variance, demonstrating that our approach has the advantage of convergence rate and stability.
-On the walker2d tasks, the baseline method performs better than the model with BPRs, we consider the possible reason could be that the baseline is sufficient to solve this task, therefore adding extra auxiliary losses may in turn damage the performance.
+On the walker2d tasks, the baseline method performs better than the model with BPRs, we consider the possible reason could be that the baseline is sufficient to solve this task, therefore adding extra auxiliary losses may, in turn, damage the performance.
 Meanwhile, this finding is consistent with our hypothesis that the representation objective becomes more valuable as the difficulty of the task increases.
 Another impressive result is that compared to co-training BPR objective with the policy, BPR yields more performance gains and faster convergence under the pretrain-finetune paradigm, illustrating that learning policy from a ``good'' fixed encoder might be more suitable for Offline RL.